ppssphysics/UCI_HAR_CourseProject/CodeBook.md

 ## 2. Load all needed .txt files from UCI_HAR_Dataset
    --------------------------------------------------
-   We are only working the already filtered data so no need to load the raw data present in the Inertial_Signals sub directories.--
+   We are only working the already filtered data so no need to load the raw data present in the Inertial_Signals sub directories.
+   --

    We load the following files :